tensorwerk/hangar-py/docs/concepts.rst

-have some domain expertise (so they can do useful things with the data), but they also need to have a non-trivial understanding of the projects dataset, file format, and access conventions / transformation pipelines. *In a world where highly specialized talent is already scarce, this phenonenom shrinks the pool of available collatorators dramatically.*
+have some domain expertise (so they can do useful things with the data), but they also need to have a non-trivial understanding of the projects dataset, file format, and access conventions / transformation pipelines. *In a world where highly specialized talent is already scarce, this phenomenon shrinks the pool of available collaborators dramatically.*

-Given this situation, it's understandable why when most organizations spend massive amounts of money and time to build a team, collect & anotate data, and build an infrastructure around that information, they hold it for their private use with little reagards for how the world could use it together.
-Buisnesses rely on proprietary information to stay ahead of their competitors, and because this information is so difficult (and expensive) to generate, it's completly reaonable that they should be the ones to benefit from all that work.
+Given this situation, it's understandable why when most organizations spend massive amounts of money and time to build a team, collect & annotate data, and build an infrastructure around that information, they hold it for their private use with little regards for how the world could use it together.
+Businesses rely on proprietary information to stay ahead of their competitors, and because this information is so difficult (and expensive) to generate, it's completely reasonable that they should be the ones to benefit from all that work.

     **A Thought Experiment**

-    Imagine that `Git` and `GitHub` didn't take over the world.
-Imagine that the `Diff` and `Patch` Unix tools never existed.
+    Imagine that ``Git`` and ``GitHub`` didn't take over the world.
+Imagine that the ``Diff`` and ``Patch`` Unix tools never existed.
 Instead, imagine we were to live in a world where every software project had very different version control systems (largely homeade by non VCS experts, & not validated by a community over many years of use).
 Even worse, most of these tools don't allow users to easily